 This low, colony-forming perennial grows large, velvety, heart-shaped leaves with a darkish red-brown to green-brown flower.
 The solitary flower is at ground level, hidden below the leaves.
 The fleshy rootstock has a strong, gingery flavor.
 NATIVE TO THE EASTERN HALF OF THE U.S.

 White honey-scented flowers at branch tips on a mounded shrub featuring two-tone blue-green foliage in spring followed in fall with stunning fall colors of red, orange and yellow.
 Provides unique color to the landscape as a foundation plant and mixed borders.
-Best bloom and color when planted with more sun, but adapts to partial shade.
+Best bloom and color when planted with some sun.
 Deciduous.
+A branch sport of Fothergilla 'Mount Airy', 'Blue Shadow' is similar except for its leaves which emerge green in spring and mature to striking powder blue.